FlowX: Towards Explainable Graph Neural Networks via Message Flows: Experimental Studies

 \subsubsection{Datasets}

-We employ seven different datasets to demonstrate the effectiveness of our proposed FlowX with both quantitative studies and qualitative visualization results.
-These datasets are BA-Shapes~\cite{gnnexplainer}, BA-LRP~\cite{gnnlrp}, ClinTox~\cite{moleculenet}, Tox21~\cite{moleculenet}, BBBP~\cite{moleculenet}, BACE~\cite{moleculenet}, BA-INFE, and Graph-SST2~\cite{survey}, which include both synthetic and real-world data.
-First, BA-Shapes is a node-classification synthetic dataset that is built by attaching house-like motifs to the base Barab$\acute{\textrm{a}}$si-Albert graph where the node labels are determined by their own identifies and localizations in motifs.
+We employ nine different datasets to demonstrate the effectiveness of our proposed FlowX with both quantitative studies and qualitative visualization results.
+These datasets are BA-Infection, BA-Traffic, BA-Shapes~\cite{gnnexplainer}, BA-LRP~\cite{gnnlrp}, ClinTox~\cite{moleculenet}, Tox21~\cite{moleculenet}, BBBP~\cite{moleculenet}, BACE~\cite{moleculenet}, and Graph-SST2~\cite{survey}, which include both synthetic and real-world data.
+Specifically, BA-Infection and BA-Traffic are datasets proposed by this work, where BA-Traffic (Sec.~\ref{sec:target_retrieval_ability}) simulates the traffic jam challenge, as shown in Fig.~\ref{fig:challenge}, to emphasize the benefits of flow-based explanations.
+Detailed descriptions of BA-Infection can be found in the supplementary material.
+BA-Shapes is a node-classification synthetic dataset that is built by attaching house-like motifs to the base Barab$\acute{\textrm{a}}$si-Albert graph where the node labels are determined by their own identifies and localizations in motifs.
 Then, BA-LRP is a graph-classification synthetic dataset that includes Barab$\acute{\textrm{a}}$si-Albert graphs and the two classes are node-degree concentrated graph and evenly graph.
 Next, ClinTox, Tox21, BBBP, and BACE are real-world molecule datasets for graph classification.
 The chemical molecule graphs in these datasets are labeled according to their chemical properties, such as whether the molecule can penetrate a blood-brain barrier.
 Finally, Graph-SST2 is a natural language sentimental analysis dataset that converts text data to graphs.
 These graphs are labeled by their sentiment meanings.
-Note that the BA-INFE dataset is a synthetic dataset for Accuracy comparisons and the results are reported in the Appendix~\ref{app:acc}.
-We also report the properties and statistics of these datasets in Table~\ref{tab:datasets}.
+The properties and statistics of these datasets are included in Table~\ref{tab:datasets}.